hashicorp/terraform-website/content/source/docs/enterprise/sentinel/manage-policies.html.md

 ### Migration Utility

 We've created a simple migration utility which you can run on the command line to mirror all of your policy sets to local disk.
 This is the first step in moving to versioned policy sets.
-You can [view the source][migrate-source] of the migration utility or [download a release][migrate-binary] to get started quickly.
+You can [view the documentation and source][migrate-source] of the migration utility or [download a release][migrate-binary] to get started quickly.

 [migrate-source]: https://github.com/hashicorp/tfc-policy-sets-migration
 [migrate-binary]: https://github.com/hashicorp/tfc-policy-sets-migration/releases